Reservoir pipeline

 Consultation information

-To find out more about our updated Havant Thicket Reservoir pipelines proposals, you can download a copy of our consultation leaflet, which is being delivered to properties along the proposed pipelines route and includes a feedback form that can be sent back to us by post for free.
+To find out more about our updated Havant Thicket Reservoir pipelines proposals, you can download a copy of our consultation leaflet.

-We also have an online feedback survey that can be completed by clicking here.
-Plus, we have provided a Google Earth-style interactive digital map of the proposed pipelines route, so you can view the route in detail.
+We also provided a Google Earth-style interactive digital map of the proposed pipelines route, so you can view the route in detail.

-We’re running a public consultation from 6 November to 18 December 2023 on our updated proposals for new pipelines that need to be built as part of the Havant Thicket Reservoir scheme - to transport water from Bedhampton Springs to the reservoir, as well as take water out for supply to customers, when required.
+From 6 November to 18 December 2023 we ran a consultation on our updated proposals for new pipelines that need to be built as part of the Havant Thicket Reservoir scheme - to transport water from Bedhampton Springs to the reservoir, as well as take water out for supply to customers, when required.

 Earlier this year, we showed you our innovative, new plan to tunnel most of the reservoir pipeline route underground, instead of digging up public roads and pavements.
 By using micro-tunnelling technology, rather than an “open-cut” technique, this new proposal would reduce disruption for you and minimise the impact on your local environment.